 Buttons – they just appear out of nowhere.
 Do you have a jar or perhaps a box full of buttons that you’ve amassed over the years?
 If so, you have likely wondered from time to time how you can put them to good use.
 Chances are, you cannot use them all to mend your shirts.

-Buttons are fun to collect and come in a variety of shapes, styles, and colours.
+Buttons are fun to collect and come in a variety of shapes, styles, and colors.
 That makes them perfect for craft projects.
 They have many fun and creative uses, after all.
-You can fashion everything from home decor to jewellery with buttons.
+You can fashion everything from home decor to jewelry with buttons.

 If you’ve run out of art ideas with that heap of buttons, try making a bowl with it!

-A button bowl can be used to store your kid’s accessories, as a candy bowl, or as a coffee table centrepiece.
+A button bowl can be used to store your kid’s accessories, as a candy bowl, or as a coffee table centerpiece.

 You can make yours even more different from the button bowls shown below by using other shaping models instead of a balloon!

 Do you have a collection of buttons waiting for a project? :)

 Click on any image to start the lightbox display.
 Use your Esc key to close the lightbox.